 The trick: Add one part hot coffee to two parts hot milk.
 Add 3 tbsp pumpkin puree, a drizzle of honey, and a sprinkle of pumpkin pie spice.
 For even mixing, use a blender or handheld milk frother.

 Cooking for someone vegan or lactose intolerant?
 Note this trick if cheese is off the menu: “Pumpkin puree’s texture and color resembles that of melted cheese,” says Jarosh.
 Surprise them with this creative dish—everyone at the table will ask for a second serving.

 Swap butter for pumpkin puree to nix a sweet number of calories.
 “You don’t taste the pumpkin at all because the chocolate overpowers it.
-But it makes the brownies more moist,” says Wendy Bazilian, DrPH, RD, co-author of Eat Clean, Stay Lean.
+But it makes the brownies more moist,” says Wendy Bazilian, RD and co-author of Eat Clean, Stay Lean, in San Diego.

 Pumpkin pie smoothie